Multi-V-VM/Multi-V-VM.github.io/docs/index.md

 ---
-template: home.html
-title: 'Multi-V-VM: Migration based on WebAssembly'
+title: Multi-V-VM: Migration based on WebAssembly
+hide:
+  - navigation
+  - toc
 ---

 *Any problem in computer science can be solved with another level of indirection.  -Butler Lampson*